sronilsson/simba/docs/FAQ.md

 https://github.com/sgoldenlab/simba/issues/11#issuecomment-596805732

-- ** SimBA won't start, and there is GPU related errors such as "ImportError: Could not find 'cudart64_100.dll'.
+- **SimBA won't start, and there is GPU related errors such as "ImportError: Could not find 'cudart64_100.dll'.**

-Make sure
+Make sure;

 1. CUDA 10 is installed - https://developer.nvidia.com/cuda-10.0-download-archive
 2. cuDNN 7.4.2 for CUDA 10 is installed - https://developer.nvidia.com/rdp/cudnn-archive
 3. Tensorflow-gpu 1.14.0 is installed, run: pip install tensorflow-gpu==1.14.0
 4. Tensorflow (without GPU support) is *not* installed: run pip uninstall tensorflow
 5. Protobuf 3.6.0 is installed: pip install protobuf==3.6.0

+- **I get an error when launching the ROI interface - it is complaining about `ValueError: cannot set WRITEABLE flag to True of this array`.
+It may also have seen `Missing optional dependency 'tables` **

+Make sure you are running a later version of pytables(>= version 3.51).
+Also make sure you have numpy 1.18.1 and pandas 0.25.3 installed.
+To be sure of this, run:

+`pip install tables --upgrade` or `pip install tables 3.5.1` or `pip install tables 3.6.1`

+`pip install pandas 0.25.3'

+`pip install pandas==0.25.3`